 Rather than revoking a Share Link, consider expiring it, configuring a maximum usage that has already been met, or apply a password that will never be provided to users, using the Share Link Settings options.
 This way, the Share Link access logs and information are preserved after the link is no longer usable.

 Share Links that have passed their expiration date are no longer functional.
-If you wish to restore a Share Link that has expired, and it is still listed in the web interface at Sharing > Share Links, you can use the Edit button to edit the Share Link and adjust the Expiration setting.
+If you wish to restore a Share Link that has expired, and it still appears in the list of your Share Links, you can use the Edit button to edit the Share Link and adjust the Expiration setting.

-When modifying an existing Share Link, go to Sharing on the left navigation column and click either the Share URL or the Edit button for the Share Link you want to edit.
-This will take you to the details for the selected Share Link.
+To access a Share Link's settings, click on Sharing on the left navigation column.
+Next, click either the Share URL or the Edit button for the Share Link you want to edit.

 Go to the Settings tab, and scroll to the Require registration section.
 Click the on/off toggle to the "on" position to require visitors to fill in a registration form before accessing the Share Link.